Skip to content

 • China Overtakes US as World’s Largest CO2 Emitter

-• Blog Post China Climate change Coal extreme energy
+• China Climate impacts Coal extreme energy

 China has overtaken the United States as the world’s biggest producer of carbon dioxide, the chief greenhouse gas, figures released today show.
 China’s emissions had not been expected to overtake those from the US for several years, although some reports predicted it could happen as early as next year.